-Managed by an all-volunteer organization, the Savannah Jazz Festival pairs local talent with national/regional jazz artists.
-A program format ranging from artist demonstrations/clinics, lectures, and performances helps to refine the participant’s understanding of Jazz.
+Managed by an all-volunteer organization, the festival pairs local jazz talent with national/regional jazz artists.
+The program presents three nights of free performances in Forsyth Park.
 Program design, site selection, and collaborative relationships are mechanisms used to engage a demographically inclusive audience.
 Savannah Jazz Festival addresses the City's priorities by expanding the audience’s appreciation and understanding of the art form;including performance opportunities for youth.

 Deep Center, Inc. $22,000

 Deep Center Literacy Programs

-Deep Center Literacy programs bring the literary arts to public school students in Savannah through creative writing workshops and publication.
+Deep’s Literacy Programs bring the literary arts to SCCPSS students through creative writing workshops and publication.
 Participating students compose original poems and stories, including programs geared toward neighborhood story-telling.
-Additionally, select participating students recite their original poems and stories at the bi-annual DeepSpeaks! event.
+Additionally, students recite their original poems and stories at the bi-annual DeepSpeaks! event.
 In 2015-16, 50% of Deep ELA participants saw grades increase by an average of 8% or nearly a full grade.
 Deep addresses the City's priorities by engaging the community’s diverse youth as planners, performers, and creatives, by developing sustainable collaborative relationships.

 Department of Cultural Affairs $6,000

-Programs proposals actively involve youth, seniors, and those who have limited access to arts based programs in Savannah.
-Various arts and cultural heritage programs are funded through an application process.
+Program proposals that actively involve youth, seniors, and those who have limited access to arts based programs in Savannah.
+Various arts and cultural heritage programs funded.